NessLfy/cohesin_residence_time/docs/source/processing_steps.md

 ## Running the GUI

-1. Step 1: Parseyaml config file
+1. Step 1: Parse yaml config file

 The function starts by opening and parsing the yaml file for the parameters used in the analysis.